 Schroders’ strategic aims are to grow their asset management business, build closer relationships with end clients and expand their private assets and alternatives business.
 Schroders’ purpose is to provide excellent investment performance to clients through active management.
 The business channels capital into sustainable and durable businesses to accelerate positive change in the world.
 Schroders’ business philosophy is based on the belief that if we deliver for clients, we deliver for Shareholders and other stakeholders.

-Issued by Schroder Investment Management Limited.
-Registration No 1893220 England.
-Authorised and regulated by the Financial Conduct Authority.
+Issued in September 2022 by Schroders Investment Management Ltd registration number: 01893220 (Incorporated in England and Wales) which is authorised and regulated in the UK by the Financial Conduct Authority and an authorised financial services provider in South Africa FSP No: 48998.
 For regular updates by e-mail please register online at www.schroders.com for our alerting service.